salsaparker/scene_survival_kit/README.md

 #README

-##This README would normally document whatever steps are necessary to get the application up and running.
+##This README documents all necessary steps in order to get Scene Survival Kit up and running in a linux environment.

 ###Application Specs

 #####Ruby 2.1.1

 #####System dependencies
-*Foundation-Rails
+* Foundation-Rails
-*MySQL2 (Adapter Gem)
+* MySQL2 (Adapter Gem)
-*Devise
+* Devise

 #####Configuration
-*TODO
+* TODO

 #####Database creation
-*MySQL2 is being used in development, testing, and eventually production.
+* MySQL2 is being used in development, testing, and eventually production.

 #####Database initialization
-*MySQL Adapter is included in the Gemfile.
-If this is a fresh installation, run $ 'bundle install' *TODO
+* MySQL Adapter is included in the Gemfile.
+If this is a fresh installation, run $ 'bundle install'
+* TODO

 #####How to run the test suite
-*TODO
+* TODO

 #####Services (job queues, cache servers, search engines, etc.)
-*TODO
+* TODO

 #####Deployment instructions
-*V1 will most likely be deployed using Heroku.
+* V1 will most likely be deployed using Heroku.